racsus/WhiteLabelAPI/README.md

 _To be able to execute the EF commands you will need to follow these steps:_

-1. Select project CleanArchitecture.Infrastructure.Migrations as startup project in solution explorer.
+1. Select project Infrastructure.Migrations as startup project in solution explorer.
 2. Open console packet manager (PM) and select Website.Infrastructure.Data as default project.
 3. Add-Migration <name_migration>
 4. Update-Database